442nd Infantry Regiment (United States): Champagne Campaign

 Following the tough battle through the Vosges Mountains, the 442nd was sent to the Maritime Alps and the French Riviera.
 It was an easy assignment compared to what they had experienced in October.
 Little to no action occurred in the next four months as they rested.
 The 442nd guarded and patrolled a twelve to fourteen-mile front line segment of the French-Italian border.
-This part of the 442nd's journey gained the name "Champagne Campaign" because of the available wine, women, and merry times.
-The 442nd experienced additional losses as patrols sometimes ran into enemy patrols, or sometimes soldiers stepped on enemy and allied land mines.
+This part of their journey gained the name "Champagne Campaign" because of the available wine, women, and merry times.
+The 442nd experienced additional losses as patrols sometimes ran into enemy patrols, or soldiers stepped on enemy and Allied land mines.
 Occasionally, soldiers of the 442nd captured spies and saboteurs.

 The 442nd also captured an enemy submarine.
-A Nisei soldier noticed what looked like an animal in the water but upon closer look it was actually a one-man German midget submarine.
+A Nisei soldier noticed what initially looked like an animal in the water, but was actually a one-man German midget submarine.
 The German and the submarine were captured and handed over to the U.S. Navy.
 On 23 March 1945, the 442nd Regimental Combat Team sailed back to Italy and returned to the Gothic Line.